MetteHejberg/compling/README.md

 # Computational Linguistics

 ## Usage
+To run the code you should:
+- Pull this repository with this folder structure.
-To run the code, pull the repository.
-Make sure your working directory is set to ```src``` where the script is, because the paths are set accordingly.
+- Make sure your working directory is set to ```src``` where the script is because the paths are set accordingly.